Monks Interview with Gary Burger

-I'm really pleased you agreed to this interview.
-The Monks are one of the most influential bands of rock era in my opinion.
-I would like to ask you first about your childhood...what were some of your first influences?
+I’m really pleased you agreed to this interview.
+The Monks are one of the most influential bands.
+I would like to ask you first about your childhood.
+What were some of your first influences?

 The Grand Ol Opry on radio WSM out of Chicago was a favorite for me to listen to.
 I was of course country and western music and I listened to the first “pop songs” of my life.
 I was probably 10 years old, I had an old, beat up radio jury rigged with an input to plug in my first electric guitar (DanElectro) and if I turned the volume up much I got this real fuzzy sound.
 My first fuzz tone!
 Ha!

 You started in a band called The Torquays.
 Were you in any other bands before forming The Torquays?

 Dave and I had a little band called the Rythm Rockers while we were in the army and that was before Larry, Roger and Eddy were called on to help out our thin act.

 How did you first come together to form The Torquays?
 Why the name The Torquays?

 Being in the U.S. Army was very boring so Dave and I used our music to pass the time and keep our lives interesting.
 We decided that we wanted to have a full band so first came a drummer, then Larry, then Eddie on bass.
 I guess we were still calling ourselves the Rythm Rockers and we wanted a new name now that we had all these guys in the band.
 One of Dave’s favorite songs was called Torquay, I think the Wailers recorded it and Dave liked the name so much that he argued long and convincingly that we should call our band that name so we did.